Software licensing, IP assignment and source-code ownership

 What this page covers

-This section covers software licensing, IP assignment, and source-code ownership issues that commonly arise in technology businesses.
+This section covers software licensing, IP assignment, and source-code ownership issues for software and technology companies.

-Use the pages below to go directly to the topic that best fits your situation, including assignment agreements, open-source compliance, license terms, disputes, and source-code ownership.
+Use the pages below to find the topic that best fits your document or issue, including license agreements, compliance, ownership arrangements, escrow, and disputes.

 What to choose

-• Choose an IP assignment or source-code ownership page if your main question is who owns code created by founders, employees, contractors, or other contributors.
+- Choose an IP assignment or source-code ownership page if you need clearer ownership of code created by founders, employees, contractors, or other contributors.

 Where to go next